trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 It was educational to review programs others had written and the universities ate it up.
 Over time, more packages were added, and more and more were improved, with the effect that a complete viable operating system resulted.
-(But further discussion of that is also for another jornal post.)
+(But further discussion of *that* is also for another journal post.)

-I noticed several years ago that many of the package maintainers would sign the tarball (or zip file or whatever) using PGP.
+I noticed several years ago that many of the package maintainers began to sign the tarball (or zip file or whatever) using PGP.
 Having been involved in the PGP ecosystem, I was happy to see this: not only that those handling the code cared to perform signing of their wares, but especially that they were using PGP (or GPG) where the web of trust is based on individuals rather than on organizations (as with PKI code signing).

-When you download from these web sites, there is often a second file which is the "detached signature".
+When you download these sources, there is often now a second file which is the "detached signature".
 (The deliverable remains the same.)
 Download both files and confirming a signature is easy.
 Suppose that you have the latest version of Musl Libc.